monte-language/monte/docs/faq.rst

 Answered Questions
 ==================

-Q) Will the iterable control when the computations are performed?
+Will the iterable control when the computations are performed?
 -----------------------------------------------------------------

-A) That's way outside the scope of an iteration protocol
+That's way outside the scope of an iteration protocol

-Q) Parallelism?
+Parallelism?
 ---------------

-A) Monte doesn't really say anything about parallelism per se.
+Monte doesn't really say anything about parallelism per se.
 We *should* though.
 If we're going to be agoric, we should say something about CPUs, even if it's just that people should spin up more vats and make more code use farrefs.

-Q) Let's talk about the _lazy_ iteration protocol
+Let's talk about the _lazy_ iteration protocol
 -------------------------------------------------

-A)  We can just do like everybody else and have explicit laziness, can't we?
+ We can just do like everybody else and have explicit laziness, can't we?
 Or do we want language-level extra-lazy stuff?

 .. code-block:: monte